Advising on the legislative requirements and

 assisting you in keeping

-you up-to-date on new and forthcoming requirements of the Ionising Radiations
+you up-to-date on the new requirements of the Ionising Radiations

 (IRMER), the Radioactive